 To go to the page for the Traffic Management Working Group, click here

 The Marden Parish Council meets monthly, with extra meetings if required for responses to planning applications.
 The May meeting includes the Annual Parish Council Meeting, which is preceded by the Annual Parish Meeting.

 All meetings start at 19:30 hours, unless otherwise advertised.
 All meetings take place in the Community Centre and parishioners are encouraged to attend.

 The meetings cover a wide range of topics, ranging from those for which the Council has a statutory duty to an open session, when any observations or grievances from members of the Parish may be aired.
 In addition, the public may raise any matter at any time with a Parish Councillor or with the Clerk outside of a regular meeting.

 Some examples of the Parish Council’s activities are given below.
 The Parish Council is responsible for setting the Marden precept which is recovered from parish householders via Herefordshire Council Tax.
 The Council makes recommendations to Herefordshire Council on planning applications, based on the impact such applications may have on the community and the local services.
 It supports local community groups and has the responsibility for paying for the maintenance of the Old Churchyard.

 The Parish Council may consist of up to 11 members.
 If you are interested in being Co-opted as a member of the Council in the future, please contact the Parish Clerk.
-The Ward Councillor attends the Parish Council Meetings, together with the Parish Footpath Officers.
+The Ward Councillor attends the Parish Council Meetings, together with the Parish Footpath Officer.